Full Blood Count Test (Complete Blood Count)

 To detect and diagnose Iron deficiency anaemia, a doctor would measure both haematocrit and haemoglobin levels to confirm the anaemia.
 RBC size is also a useful indicator for iron deficiency anaemia, which is also measured via the Mean Corpuscular Volume (MCV) aspect of the full blood count.

-Should Iron deficiency anaemia be implied from the FBC results, a further test to measure Ferritin levels (the body’s iron store) would be useful to confirm the diagnosis.
+Should Iron deficiency anaemia be implied from the FBC blood test results, a further test to measure Ferritin levels (the body’s iron store) would be useful to confirm the diagnosis.

 Mean Corpuscular Volume is a determination of red blood cell health.
 A raised MCV level can be an indication of swollen red blood cells, often due to excess alcohol consumption.